getgrav/grav-learn/pages/09.webservers-hosting/06.windows-subsystem-for-linux/docs.md

 [/prism]

 ## Installing Grav
-You can install Grav either from within Windows or from within Ubuntu.
+You can install Grav from within Ubuntu.

-#### Option 1: Windows
-Install Grav by downloading the ZIP package and extracting it:
-1. Download the latest-and-greatest [**Grav**](https://getgrav.org/download/core/grav/latest?target=_blank) or [**Grav + Admin**](https://getgrav.org/download/core/grav-admin/latest?target=_blank) package.
-1. Extract the ZIP file into the webroot you have created before.
-1. Rename the extracted folder to `mysite`.
-1. Open [http://localhost/mysite](http://localhost/mysite?target=_blank) in the browser and you should have a working Grav installation.

-#### Option 2: Ubuntu
 Run the following commands to install Grav inside the default webroot of Apache:

 [prism classes="language-bash command-line"]